zachcannon/ImprovingUCourseLibrary/README.md

 ### Passport

 Install Passport with `npm install -save passport`.
 Install your Passport provider.
-This app was built to work with Azure AD, so it used  `npm install -save passport-azure-ad-oauth2` and `npm install -save jsonwebtoken`.
+This app was built to work with Azure AD, so it used  `npm install -save passport-azure-ad`.

 Create a file called `startup/authorization.js`.
 It should have the following structure: